Terms of Participation

 Compliance with these requirements will be monitored by Health Education England through its quality management procedures.
 Failure to comply may result in an employer being withdrawn from the scheme in subsequent years.

-*For further information on local preregistration pharmacist tutor training programmes, please contact your local Health Education England Pharmacy Lead.
+*For further information on local trainee pharmacist tutor training programmes, please contact your local Health Education England Pharmacy Lead.

 What the Health Education England National Recruitment Office will be responsible for:

 Management of applications via the national recruitment system (Oriel)

 Confirmation of eligibility of applicants through the longlisting process

 HEE cannot guarantee that all programmes advertised will be filled**.

 ** Please note that all unfilled hospital programmes will be left vacant however community employers are able to re-advertise their programmes at their own discretion.